Published on October 8th, 2024 by Felix Martinez

 We see that leasing spreads have been in the 5% to 10% range, per year, in the recent past.
 While leasing spreads will likely not be as high as the level seen in 2022 going forward, it can be expected that RioCan’s high-quality assets and underlying market growth will allow for ongoing solid lease rate growth at existing properties.
 Growing rents at existing properties allow for positive same-property net operating income growth, which is an important driver for the company’s FFO.

-Second, RioCan’s development pipeline and asset purchases should result in additional growth in the cash flows the company generates going forward.
-RioCan pays out around 60% of its funds from operations via dividends right now, which means that there is considerable additional cash that is retained.
-That can be used for financing the development of new projects, while using it for acquisitions is another possibility.
+Second, RioCan’s development pipeline and asset purchases should result in additional growth in the company’s cash flows going forward.
+RioCan pays out around 70% of its funds from operations via dividends right now, which means that considerable additional cash is retained.
+That cash can be used to finance the development of new projects, while using it for acquisitions is another possibility.

 RioCan’s healthy balance sheet also allows the REIT to finance some of its future investments via debt.
 The company’s capital recycling activity of selling non-core assets also generates cash that can be used to pay for the development of new and attractive properties in RioCan’s pipeline.